 - Include any reference number or purchase order number you were given in advance by your client / agency / customer.

-- If you add the name of a director to your invoices, you must include the names of all the directors.
+- If you add a director’s name to your invoices, you must include the names of all the directors.

-- Add as a separate element from the goods or services’ provided details of the invoice, any expenses you are claiming, including VAT, that were agreed with the client.
+- Add as a separate element from the provided invoice details for the goods or services, including VAT, any expenses you claim that were agreed upon with the client.

 - Be clear about your preferred method of receiving payment, typically by electronic payment, and include the relevant information such as your company’s bank account and sort code.